raffaelladevita/clas12-timeline/README.md

     run, along with all the plots of quantities, versus segment number
     * if reading skim files, the points will have horizontal error bars, corresponding to the event number standard deviation described above
+  * also outputs tables to `outdat/data_table_${runnum}.dat`, which are similar to what is output by `qaRead.groovy`: they contain the number of trigger electrons for each sector, as well as the Faraday cup info
+    * in order to use these tables, you must concatenate them to `outdat.${dataset}/data_table.dat`, and follow the `qaPlot.groovy` and `qaCut.groovy` procedure

 * `groovy monitorPlot.groovy`
   * this will read `outmon/monitor*.hipo` files and produce several timelines